top of page

 • Joint manipulations under sedation (veterinary surgeon required)

-• Stretching Exercise therapy including core strengthening, pelvic stability and home exercise programmes
+• Exercise therapy including core strengthening, pelvic stability and home exercise programmes

 • Kinesio taping